-Diamond State Port Corporation (DSPC) proposes to build a new container port on the Delaware River at 4600 Hay Road, Edgemoor, in New Castle County.
+In 2020, Diamond State Port Corporation (DSPC) proposed to build a new container port on the Delaware River at 4600 Hay Road, Edgemoor, in New Castle County.

-The project will require permits from the DNREC Division of Water and Division of Waste and Hazardous Substances.
-It will also need Federal Consistency Certification from the Delaware Coastal Management Program.
+The project requires permits from the DNREC Division of Water and Division of Waste and Hazardous Substances.
+It also needs Federal Consistency Certification from the Delaware Coastal Management Program.

 The property is the former location of the Chemours titanium dioxide production facility.
 It includes two parcels totaling 115 acres (Tax Parcel ID 0615300006 and 0615300003).
 A 112-acre parcel lies along the Delaware River between Fox Point State Park, to the north, and industrial facilities to the south.
 A 3-acre parcel is across Hay Road at the former facility main entrance.